kata198/indexedredis/README.rst

 It is compatible with python 2.7 and python 3.
 It has been tested with python 2.7, 3.4, 3.5, 3.6.

-5.0 Status
+5.0 Series
 ----------

 Version 5.0.0 will be somewhat **backwards incompatible with previous versions** by removing some old legacy stuff, improving a lot of existing things, and changing some behaviour.

-You can get an overview of the steps needed to convert your code with the conversion guide, found at https://github.com/kata198/indexedredis/blob/5.0branch/CONVERTING_TO_5.0.0
+You can get an overview of the steps needed to convert your code with the conversion guide, found at https://github.com/kata198/indexedredis/blob/5.0branch/CONVERTING*TO*5.0.0

 Full details of changes, as well as enhancements and bug fixes omitted from the conversion guide can be found in the 5.0.0 Changelog: https://github.com/kata198/indexedredis/blob/5.0branch/Changelog